zacpwhite/BarcodeScannerPlugin/README.md

 Changelog
 ------------------------

-**Scandit SDK Phonegap Plugin for iOS and Android (2.2.0) - September 27th 2013**
+**Scandit SDK Phonegap Plugin for iOS and Android (2.2.0) - September 30th 2013**

- * upgraded to Scandit SDK for iOS 3.1.0 and Scandit SDK for Android 3.5.1 (see release notes in download section of your Scandit SDK for details)
+ * upgraded to Scandit SDK for iOS 3.1.1 and Scandit SDK for Android 3.5.1 (see release notes in download section of your Scandit SDK for details)

- * new API methods to

 **Scandit SDK Phonegap Plugin for iOS (2.1.0) and Android (1.2.0) - August 6th 2013**